 (I see multiple files, which one is the one we should use?
 How to open .nii file?

+Also under Alp_all_MTBI/data/mask

+Go through the mask file with Alp, to see whether we know how to interpret the 7 regions.

 If you have any questions feel free to contact me at aa3250@nyu.edu.
 We can also arrange a skype talk if you are free.